 - Do not soak brushes in water for long periods of time.

 - After cleaning brushes, remove excess water and store flat on paper towels to continue drying process.

-- Store pointed brushes with their protective tip covers.
+- Store pointed brushes with their protective tip covers in an upright position.